isabella232/partner-center-pr.nl-nl/partner-center/announcements/2021-april.md

 ### <a name="impacted-audience"></a>Beïnvloede doelgroep

-Partners die aanbiedingen voor permanente software of softwareabonnementen in CSP af te betalen
+Partners die permanente software of aanbiedingen van softwareabonnementen in CSP afzeggen

 ### <a name="details"></a>Details